matosjoaops/TVVS-PROJ/assignment02/report/report.md

 - `date` is a date/time equal to the current date/time

 #### Partition #3:
-- `date` is a date/time after to the current date/time
+- `date` is a date/time after the current date/time

 ### Unit tests generated for each category

 The following code tests partitions #1, #2, and #3.
 As the previously tested functions, it uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
-The test passes for all partitions, as the code runs as expected.
+All the tests fail because, despite its name, the function just seems to return a string representation of the date provided in the `date` parameter instead of returning a relative date.

 ```java
 @ParameterizedTest